TeknoVenus/SampleThunderPlugin/README.md

 * Can run in-process and out-of-process
 * Contains test applications for COM and JSON-RPC

-Should not be taken as the "best" way to write a plugin, but as a way of exploring the various ways plugins can be created.

 # Build
 Set up a build environment that can build Thunder.
+You can do this manually following the steps below, or use [Thunder KickStart](https://github.com/WebPlatformForEmbedded/ThunderKickStart/)

-This requires the following Thunder repos:
+This requires cloning the following Thunder repos:

 * Thunder
 * ThunderInterfaces